 Andrew Kinghorn is a British sculptor based in Edinburgh.
 He was born in Hong Kong 1951 and educated at Dollar Academy and Chelsea College of Art from where he graduated in sculpture in 1974.
 He emigrated to Australia in 1974.
 After jobs labouring and working for the NSW Public Works Dept, he taught in the Art Department of Deakin University.
 During this time he travelled extensively in Australia, Papua New Guinea and much of the Indonesian archipelago, visiting Java, Sumatra, Bali, Suluesi and Borneo.
-He left teaching in 1980 and spent a year and a half travelling overland from Australia to Europe.
-I spent extended periods in Sumatra, Thailand, Burma, India, Nepal and Turkey.
-After spending some time in the UK I travelled through Europe before returning to Australia in 1982.
-Having spent so many of the previous years studying other extraordinary cultures in the world, reevaluating European art and design made me realise just how lucky we are.
+He left teaching in 1980 and spent a year and a half travelling overland from Australia to Europe, spending extended periods in Sumatra, Thailand, Burma, India, Nepal and Turkey.
+After spending some time in the UK he travelled through Europe before returning to Australia in 1982.
+Having spent so many of the previous years studying other extraordinary cultures in the world, reevaluating European art and design made him realise just how rich and varied European culture is.

-In 1990 I rekindled my relationship with my childhood sweetheart.
-We moved to Edinburgh, married in 1991 and we have been blissfully happy since.
-After arriving in Edinburgh I restored several neglected listed buildings, including our home, before returning to sculpture.
+In 1990 he rekindled his relationship with his childhood sweetheart.
+He moved to Edinburgh, married in 1991.
+After arriving in Edinburgh he restored several neglected listed buildings, before returning to sculpture.
 He has a long standing relationship with the Edinburgh Sculpture Workshop.